cicc2012/IaC-demo/README.md

 cdk deploy     # Deploys the stack
 ```

-Please **note**: You only need to run cdk bootstrap **once** per AWS account and region, or if you change the AWS environment (e.g., switch to a new account or region).
+Please **note**: You only need to run `cdk bootstrap` **once** per AWS account and region, or if you change the AWS environment (e.g., switch to a new account or region).
+Once this is done, you will see a stack named CDKToolkit in the CloudFormation web console.

+After running `cdk deploy`, you will see other stacks in the CloudFormation web console.

 So far, this is the initial pipeline to compile the code.
 When you have future changes, replace "mvn clean install" by **"mvn clean package"**, **without** "cdk boostrap".